-Anyhow, I’ve seen a few people do the 6th Annual End of Year Survey for this year, an idea that was created by Jamie at The Perpetual Page Turner – and I thought I would give it a go!
+Anyhow, I have chosen to do the 7th Annual End of Year Survey for this year, an idea that was created by Jamie at The Perpetual Page Turner – I loved how it really made me think about my year last year so I thought that it’d be nice to give it another go!

-Genre You Read The Most From: YA Romance (although that splits into Fantasy and Contemporary really)
+Genre You Read The Most From: YA Fantasy

 Best In Books: